ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 [![ThrowExceptionPatterns.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/ThrowExceptionPatterns/plot/energy.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/ThrowExceptionPatterns/plot/energy.svg?raw=true)

+*This plot represents the mean energy consumption for each JVM after subtracting the baseline measurements, including the 90% confidence level error.*

+Creating constant exceptions and throwing them only when necessary is a good approach to mitigate the negative impact  on energy consumption.

+If constant exceptions do not meet the requirements, another option is to override the 'fillInStackTrace' method each time a new exception is thrown.

+If none of these alternatives are viable, at the very least, aim to minimize the number of exceptions in the application's source code.
+It is important to consider that the cost increases with the actual stack depth at which the exception is created.

 ### Sorting Algorithms Complexities

 This program utilizes various sorting algorithms with different complexities, ranging from quadratic to linear, to sort an array of 1,000,000 integers.
 The initial array is deliberately sorted in reverse order, creating a worst-case scenario for the sorting algorithms.